ze-codes/tee-time-scraper/README.md

-# Tee Time Scraper
+# Tee Time Scraper and API

-This project is a web scraper designed to collect tee time data from various golf course websites and store it in a PostgreSQL database.
-It's built to work alongside a separate user-facing tee-time booking web app.
+This project is a comprehensive solution for scraping, storing, and serving tee time data from various golf courses.
+It combines web scraping capabilities with a robust API to provide up-to-date tee time information.

 ## Features

-- Scrapes tee time data from Mayfair Lakes golf course website
+- Web scraping of tee time data from multiple golf course websites
-- Stores collected data in a PostgreSQL database
+- Storage of tee time information in a PostgreSQL database
-- Modular design for easy addition of new website scrapers
+- RESTful API for querying and filtering tee time data
 - Asynchronous scraping for improved efficiency
+- Scheduled daily scraping to keep data current
-- Timezone-aware datetime handling for Vancouver (PST/PDT)
+- Timezone-aware datetime handling (Vancouver PST/PDT)
+- Modular design for easy addition of new golf course scrapers
+- Integration with Firebase/Firestore for additional data storage options

+## Tech Stack

+- Python 3.7+
+- FastAPI for API development
+- SQLAlchemy for ORM and database operations
+- Selenium WebDriver for web scraping
+- PostgreSQL for primary data storage
+- Firebase/Firestore for additional data storage
+- Pydantic for data validation

 ## Prerequisites

 - Python 3.7+
 - PostgreSQL database
 - Chrome browser (for Selenium WebDriver)
+- Firebase project (optional, for Firestore integration)

 ## Installation